Taurine is one of my favorite prescriptions for perimenopause, menopause, sleep, mood, insulin resistance, and migraine prevention.

 Taurine is an amino acid, but unlike most amino acids, it doesn’t build protein.
 Instead, taurine has directly beneficial effects on the liver, brain, mitochondria, immune system, and nervous system.
 Taurine is so important that it makes up about 0.1 percent of total body weight.

 Taurine is classified as semi-essential (or conditionally essential) because it can be made from methionine and cysteine.
-However, the rate of taurine synthesis is very low in humans so, for optimal health, taurine must also be ingested from animal foods such as meat, dairy, and fish.
+However, the rate of taurine synthesis is very low in humans, so for optimal health, taurine must also be ingested from animal foods such as meat, dairy, and fish.
 A standard omnivore diet provides about 400 mg of taurine, and there’s no taurine in plant foods.

 👉🏽 Tip: Dietary or supplementary taurine is even more important for women because estrogen slows the biosynthesis of taurine.